ionos-cloud/ionosctl/docs/subcommands/volume-create.md

-      --nic-hot-plug               It is capable of nic hot plug (no reboot required) --nic-hot-unplug             It is capable of nic hot unplug (no reboot required) -o, --output string              Desired output format [text|json] (default "text") --password string            Initial password to be set for installed OS.
+      --nic-hot-plug               It is capable of nic hot plug (no reboot required) --nic-hot-unplug             It is capable of nic hot unplug (no reboot required) -o, --output string              Desired output format [text|json] (default "text") -p, --password string            Initial password to be set for installed OS.
 Works with public Images only.
 Not modifiable.
 Password rules allows all characters from a-z, A-Z, 0-9
   -q, --quiet                      Quiet output
       --ram-hot-plug               It is capable of memory hot plug (no reboot required) --size float32               Size in GB of the Volume (default 10)